What is the Form I-9?

 If you hire a notary public to serve as the authorized representative, the notary public is acting as an authorized representative of you, not as a notary.
 The notary public must perform the same required actions as an authorized representative.
 When acting as an authorized representative, the notary public should not provide a notary seal on Form I-9.

-Certain states, like California, have laws about whether or which notaries may be designated as an authorized representative for Form I-9 purposes, and you should refer to legal counsel to determine how these requirements may apply to your business.
+Certain states, like California and Texas, have laws about whether or which notaries may be designated as an authorized representative for Form I-9 purposes, and you should refer to legal counsel to determine how these requirements may apply to your business.

 As an administrator, you have access to the completed forms for all current and former employees through the Justworks dashboard.
-Go to HR > Documents to view all your employees’ completed Forms I-9.
-To find a Form I-9 for a particular employee, go to the employee’s profile page and find the forms stored under ‘I-9s’.
-The forms can be downloaded as a PDF or printed as needed, though there is no requirement to print these forms.
+Go to HR > Documents to view all your employees’ completed I-9 Forms.
+To find an I-9 Form for a particular employee, go to the employee’s profile page and find the form stored under ‘I-9s’.
+The form can be downloaded as a PDF or printed as needed, though there is no requirement to print this form.

-The Form I-9 will be retained within Justworks for at least the duration of the person's employment.
-If an employee is terminated, Justworks will retain their Form I-9 for the required time.
+The I-9 Form will be retained within Justworks for at least the duration of the person's employment.
+If an employee is no longer employed, Justworks will retain their I-9 form for the required time.

 The USCIS has additional information that can help you understand your obligations as an employer in more detail.